sufiyan-syed0921/market-validation-fsy/survey/README.md

 The primary objective of this segment is twofold:

 1. To process the survey data in order to establish the analysis sample.
-2. To analyze three survey questions that align with our three research questions.
+2. To analyze three survey questions that align with the three research questions.

 Details on the methodology for each question are provided in the corresponding section for each research question and its associated survey question.
 The following sections outline the data processing steps and the analysis conducted for each question.

 ## Data Processing

 ### Clean Variable Names
-The raw survey data required some processing before it could be analyzed.
+The raw survey data required processing before it could be analyzed.
 For example, in questions Q2 and Q3, the columns representing feature rankings were not labeled with the corresponding feature names.
 Instead, the dataset used generic labels such as "Q2_1", where the column represented the first feature option and the rows contained respondents’ reported rankings.
-To improve clarity and facilitate analysis, I renamed these columns to include the associated feature names.
+To improve clarity and facilitate analysis, these columns were renamed to include the associated feature names.

 The Qualtrics survey output includes the question text and metadata in the first and second rows of the dataset.
 For example, the first-row value for Q2_1 is: